 YOU ARE HERE: zharth.net / Zharth's Music Log / Week 10 (Love In Vain)

-Preface: I'm gonna step aside, and let Son House describe this week's theme, in the simple yet profound manner that is his way:
+Preface: From the song Death Letter Blues, I'm gonna step aside and let Son House describe this week's theme, in the simple yet profound manner that is his way: "You know, it's hard to love someone that don't love you.
+Ain't no satisfaction - don't care what in the world you do."

 Comments: From the haunting live concert/documentary Gimme Shelter, via the Altamont Speedway 1969, which ended with a fan being beaten to death by the Hell's Angels, the Rolling Stones play a beautiful live version of Robert Johnson's heartfelt Love In Vain.
 A perfectly somber open to the week.
 "It's hard to tell, it's hard to tell, when all your love's in vain."